Dr Elisavet Vasilopoulou

 In 2012, Elisa joined Dr David Long’s laboratory at UCL Institute of Child Health, where she developed an interest in understanding the biological mechanisms of kidney disease progression and developing new treatments.
 In 2015, she was awarded a 3-year Kidney Research UK Post-Doctoral fellowship to investigate the therapeutic potential of the anti-inflammatory peptide, thymosin-beta4, in kidney disease.

-Elisa joined Medway School of Pharmacy in 2017 as a Kidney Research UK Fellow.
+Elisa joined Medway School of Pharmacy in 2017 as a Kidney Research UK Fellow and subsequently Lecturer in Biological Sciences.
 She also holds an Honorary Research Associate position at UCL Institute of Child Health.back to top

-i. changes in the architecture of podocyte cells - an essential component of the glomerular filtration barrier - leading to defective filtration and proteinuria,
+ii) changes in the architecture of podocyte cells - an essential component of the glomerular filtration barrier - leading to defective filtration and proteinuria.

 - Vasilopoulou E, Kolatsi-Joannou M, White KE, Robson MG, Sebire NJ, Riley PR, Winyard PJ, Long DA.
 (2016) Loss of endogenous thymosin-β4 accelerates glomerular disease.
 Kidney Int.
 90(5): 1056-1070